NASTAR National Championships Return to Snowmass in April

 Snowmass will be a familiar venue for returning racers, having hosted the Nationals four times previously, including the first year that the annual race switched to its current format, in 1998.

-“It is exciting to bring the NASTAR National Championships back to Snowmass,” says Bill Madsen, NASTAR’s Director of Operations. “ The Spider Sabich Race Arena is the ideal location to host recreational racers because there is plenty of room to spread racers out and the length of the courses and the pitch accommodates novice racers and experts.
+“It is exciting to bring the NASTAR National Championships back to Snowmass,” says Bill Madsen, NASTAR’s Director. “ The Spider Sabich Race Arena is the ideal location to host recreational racers because there is plenty of room to spread racers out and the length of the courses and the pitch accommodates novice racers and experts.
 The format provides all age, gender and ability levels with an opportunity to win a National Title and participants who are really fast in their age group will qualify for the Race of Champions finals in their division.”

 Though the event will be modified to keep participants safe, it will still feature a robust program and an exciting week of activities and related offerings.
 Planned events and activities for the week include outdoor small-venue live music performances, race clinics, and appearance by U.S. Ski Team athletes and alumnus.
 Racers and paid guests will enjoy discounted lift tickets and lodging options, as well as lunch vouchers.
 They will also have the opportunity to support local eateries on the mountain, in the village, and in downtown Aspen, as indoor dining is currently at 50 percent capacity.